When it comes to treating type 2 diabetes, there is no medicine more widely used than Metformin.

 Half of this plate should include non-starchy vegetables, such as greens, tomatoes, carrots, etc. One-quarter of the plate should consist of lean proteins such as chicken, turkey, fish, eggs, or tofu.

 Finally, the last quarter of the plate can include starches such as bread, rice, corn, beans, and potatoes.
 The plate method also provides room for one serving of fruit, such as an apple or a cup of berries.
-This way, carb-containing foods can still be enjoyed, but will automatically be in the correct portions.
+This way, you can still enjoy carb-containing foods, but they will automatically be in the correct portions.

 Many people with diabetes become familiar with the carb counting method, which involves understanding exactly how many carbohydrates are in the foods they eat and sticking to specific targets.